Pornography has never been more accessible.

 In effect, it creates neural pathways to connect what someone is doing to how they feel—in this case, strongly connecting pleasure to the act of watching pornography.

 This connection in turn results in greater demand for the activity, making it more and more likely that one returns to porn, according to the Neuroscience of Internet Pornography Addiction report.
-If enough of this reinforcing protein builds up, it can cause lasting changes to your brain that leaves you even more vulnerable to addiction.
+If enough of this reinforcing protein builds up, it can cause lasting changes to your brain that leave you even more vulnerable to addiction.

-“Regarding Internet addiction, neuroscientific research supports the assumption that underlying neural processes are similar to substance addiction”—Neuroscience of Internet Porn Addiction, 2015
+“Regarding Internet addiction, neuroscientific research supports the assumption that underlying neural processes are similar to substance addiction”Neuroscience of Internet Porn Addiction, 2015

 When neural pathways connect your brain’s reward center with something harmful, it can overwhelm previously held beliefs about what’s unethical or inappropriate and make you think those things are normal.
-One study found that people exposed to significant amounts of porn thought that things like violent sex were twice as common as those not exposed to porn thought.
-[1]

-3. Viewing pornography influences your relationships
+3. Viewing pornography influences your relationships – watching porn makes misogyny like female objectification more likely

 Watching violent and/or non-consensual porn has toxic effects that can cause lasting damage to teens’ ability to have healthy relationships.